hanabi/hanabi.github.io/variant-specific/Dark_Omni_&_Gray_Pink.md

 ### Pseudo 5 Saves

 - Dark omni or gray pink 3's and 4's on chop should be saved with number 5 clue.
-  - This is because we want to preserve the ability to use number 3 or number 4 as a *Play Clue* to cards on chop.
+  - This is because we want to preserve the ability to give a *Play Clue* with number 3 or number 4.
 - However, there are some exceptions, which are listed below.

 ### Fake Saves